jmunixusers/presentations/Vim.md

 ##### Visual

 Visual mode is akin to selecting text in a graphical editor, though with some more features.
-For now, Enter visual mode with `v` selecting the current character, and move the cursor to select more text.
+For now, enter visual mode with `v` selecting the current character, and move the cursor to select more text.
 - `v` enter visual mode on a character-by-character basis
 - `V` enter visual mode on a line-by-line basis